 When it comes to window frame materials, the three main options are wood, vinyl, and aluminum.
 Due to Atlanta’s climate, materials that block out solar heat like vinyl and wood are going to be your best choice.
 Solid wood frames are usually now coated in vinyl or fiberglass, so you can expect an added level of durability with this choice; however, coupled with that is the added expense of hardwoods.
 Vinyl, on the other hand, is usually the least expensive material option for windows, but don’t expect the variety of color options that wood provides.

 The more energy efficient the window is, the higher the price is going to be, which makes sense considering the labor involved and savings over time.
 Windows that meet these standards will have a designation by the 2012 IECC and Energy Star.
-For Atlanta, the absolute best windows will be gas-filled double-paned windows with triple-glazed glass that are registered with a U-value of less than 0.22, a Solar Heat Gain Coefficient (SHGC) value of less than 0.25, and spectrally selective low E glass.
+For Atlanta, the absolute best windows will be gas-filled dual paned windows with a triple-paned window that is registered with a U-value of less than 0.22, a Solar Heat Gain Coefficient (SHGC) value of less than 0.25, and spectrally selective low E glass.
 The U-value and SHGC amounts measure the rate at which a window is able to conduct heat and solar radiation flow respectively from the exterior of your home to the interior and vice versa, while low E represents how effectively the window can reflect heat when covered with a thin metallic coating.

 Atlanta Window Permits, Inspections, and Fees